gmx-io/gmx-interface/sdk/README.md

 ### Helpers

-Helpers are a set of functions that help you create orders without manually calculating the amounts, swap paths, etc. By default helpers will fetch the latest data from the API, but you can pass both `marketsInfoData` and `tokensData` to the helpers to avoid extra calls to the API.
+Helper functions simplify order creation by automatically calculating amounts, swap paths, and other parameters.
+By default, helpers fetch the latest data from the API, but you can optionally pass `marketsInfoData` and `tokensData` yourself to reduce API calls.

 ```typescript
 sdk.orders.long({